Welcome to today's edition of the Rush 24-7 podcast.

 And of course, the Mexicans have this giant new find that they're getting ready to go get.

-Which tells me, you know, I think Obama must really have it in for wildlife down there, because that's the these are the first victims.
+There's no mention of the Louisiana oil spill on FEMA's website, which tells me, you know, I think Obama must really have it in for wildlife down there because these are the first victims.